fazulk/slackify-markdown-action/README.md

-# slackify-markdown-action
+# Slackify-markdown-action

-GitHub Action to convert markdown into Slack's mrkdwn.
-Basically just a wrapper of [jsarafajr/slackify-markdown](https://github.com/jsarafajr/slackify-markdown).
+GitHub Action to convert markdown into Slack's format.
+Wrapper of [jsarafajr/slackify-markdown](https://github.com/jsarafajr/slackify-markdown) with a little extra.

+* Currently working when you pull release notes from within a action to send to slack

 ## Usage